 Images, GIFs and videos go a long way in attracting more audience.
 Give them a taste of what it is to be at your hotel.

-Involve your fans and follower by asking them questions and holding contents.
+Involve your fans and followers by asking them questions and holding contests.
 If someone posts something about you (positive or negative), try your best to acknowledge their feedback.
 Of course, you can feel proud about a good feedback and share it with the world.